Boosting fluxons for ballistic-logic power using an Aharonov-Casher ring: Booster design and performance

-For several boosters to share the same current sources, it is necessary that the dc-bias supercurrents through the device are at least isolated from one another, even in a circuit with slight asymmetries resulting from fabrication uncertainties.
-To that end, we introduce serial resistors into the rails of the booster's ring LJJs as shown in the designs $\Dtwo$ and $\Dthr$ of Fig.~\ref{fig:boosterschematics}(a), and in designs $\DtwoJ$ and $\DthrJ$ of Fig.~\ref{fig:boosterschematics}(d).
+For several boosters to share the same two current sources, the dc-bias currents through the device must be at least dc-isolated from one another, even in a circuit with slight asymmetries resulting from fabrication uncertainties.
+To that end, we use serial resistors $R_s$ in the rails of the booster ring as shown in the designs $\Dtwo$ and $\Dthr$ of Fig.~\ref{fig:boosterschematics}(a), and in designs $\DtwoJ$ and $\DthrJ$ of Fig.~\ref{fig:boosterschematics}(d).
 These resistors constrain the dc-bias currents within the A-C arms.
 Although the resistors break fluxoid quantization in the booster, by setting a relatively small value for $R_s$ we ensure that the fluxons transmit through the LJJ ring.
 Our final designs for a booster are $\Dthr$ and $\DthrJ$.
 These have an additional stage of isolation relative to $\Dtwo$ and $\DtwoJ$, resulting in full supercurrent isolation between the ports, and thus should allow serial biasing (routing a current for bias through multiple cells serially).
-In principle, the location of series resistors may be chosen differently, as long as they isolate the superconducting path between the bias current ports.
-However, in our circuit simulations we find that the booster performance (output velocity, booster efficiency, margins) is negatively affected when series resistors are introduced in the merge cell (not shown).
-That is why, our design $\Dthr$ for a fully isolated booster introduces them in the adjacent ring cells instead.
+In principle, the location of series resistors may be chosen differently, as long as they isolate the superconducting path between the multiple bias current ports.
+However, in our circuit simulations, we find that the booster performance (output velocity, booster efficiency, margins) is negatively affected when series resistors are used in the merge cell (not shown).
+For that reason, designs $\Dthr$ and $\DthrJ$ have series resistors in the adjacent ring cells instead.
 As discussed in Sec.~\ref{sec:performance}, the added damping losses from the series resistors cause a small but worthwhile cost to the booster performance.

-Numerical simulations of the fluxon dynamics in the booster circuits are executed to obtain performance data.
-Figure \ref{fig:boosterperformance} illustrates the performance of the three booster designs of Fig.~\ref{fig:boosterschematics}(a), which all are found to have similar characteristics.